-An Indian Army colleague had opined that the Westerner may sound helpful when brown skin is alone in open, but they detest even one occupying a table next to them in a posh hotel and socially too. well placed whites do not prefer a brownie at their residences; probably that is how we get the taste of Indian caste system universally.
+An Indian Army colleague had opined that the Westerner may sound helpful when brown skin is alone in open, but they detest even one occupying a table next to them in a posh hotel and socially too.
+Well placed whites do not prefer a brownie at their residences; probably that is how we get the taste of Indian caste system universally.
 Another friend found no one occupying the vacant seat next to him in the bus and the Westerners were standing and traveling.
 It was not that every one in the bus was racial, may be a few were.

 - Biological Reasons.
 India is a very hot country.
 Due to its hot climate, Indian people have been biologically evolved to have more densely concentrated sweat glands.
-This allowed them to sweat more in order to cool down their body temperature in the midst of very hot weather.
-In addition, many Indians also have longer body hair, which helped to retain the sweat to help cool down their body.
+This allows them to sweat more in order to cool down their body temperature in the midst of very hot weather.
+In addition, many Indians also have longer body hair, which helps to retain the sweat to help cool down their body.
 Typically, sweats do not have any smell.
 They produces odour only upon reaction with bacteria growing on the body.
 Essentially, the body odour is the smell of the bacteria growing on a body and the bacteria multiplies rapidly in the presence of sweat.
 Due to more densely concentrated sweat glands as compared to other people, Indians have a higher tendency to produce more densely concentrated sweats, which in turn causes the reaction with bacteria to increase.
 This increase in multiplication of bacteria causes Indians to have a higher tendency to produce a particular body odour.

 - Hygiene Reasons.
 Compared to developed nations, India generally has a poorer standard of hygiene and practice.
 This caused bacteria to populate and multiply easily around and to grow easily in the body of many Indians.
 Thus, the tendency for bacteria to react with sweat increases causing many Indians to produce a particular body odour.